jfut/nmcli-cli/README.md

 ```
 Usage:

+    nmcli-cli-autoconnect-list all
-    nmcli-cli-autoconnect-list on|off
+    nmcli-cli-autoconnect-list yes|no or on|off

     Examples:
-        nmcli-cli-autoconnect-list off
+        nmcli-cli-autoconnect-list all
-        nmcli-cli-autoconnect-list on
+        nmcli-cli-autoconnect-list yes
 ```

 Run examples: